 Arizona still considers marijuana possession to be a felony, in contrast to North Carolina’s lenient laws.
 If found with even one gram, you might spend between four months and two years in jail!

-Another state with a reputation for being severe on marijuana “crimes” is North Carolina.
+Another state with a reputation for being severe on marijuana “crimes” in North Carolina.
 It currently lacks a medical marijuana program and is outright forbidden to use marijuana recreationally.
+Get more details about Delta-8 THC North Carolina

 The state has decriminalized the drug, but it is not the most tolerant illicit state by any means!